-6(a) The teacher understands how foundational knowledge and current issues influence professional practice.

-- 6(b) The teacher understands that diversity is a part of families, cultures, and schools, and that complex human issues can interact with the delivery of special education services. - 6(c) The teacher understands the significance of lifelong learning and participates in professional activities and learning communities. - 6(d) The teacher understands how to advance the profession by engaging in activities such as advocacy and mentoring. - 6(e) The teacher knows how to create a manageable system to maintain all program and legal records for students with disabilities as required by current federal and state laws.
+- 9(a) The teacher understands how foundational knowledge and current issues influence professional practice. - 9(b) The teacher understands that diversity is a part of families, cultures, and schools, and that complex human issues can interact with the delivery of special education services. - 9(c) The teacher understands how to advance the profession by engaging in activities such as advocacy and mentoring. - 9(d) The teacher knows how to create a manageable system to maintain all program and legal records for students with disabilities as required by current federal and state laws. - 9(e) The teacher understands Ethical Principles and Professional Practice Standards for Special Educators to guide their practice.